isomerpages/iras-taxacademy/_structured-tax-training/terms-and-conditions.md

 - Defer enrolment to the next intake, subject to approval; or
 - Nominate a replacement prior to course commencement.

-12.2 For Level III courses, participants who withdraw will bear a cancellation fee of:
+12.2 For Level 3 courses, participants who withdraw will bear a cancellation fee of:
 - $53.50, if cancellation notice is given more than 14 days before course starts; or
 - 20% of course fees, for cancellation notice given within 14 days of course commencement